Mickey Mouse Waffle Maker Reviews

-If you’ve ever eaten at Chef Mickey’s, Crystal Palace, or Tusker House at Disney World, you probably know how fun Mickey Mouse waffles can be.
+If you’ve ever eaten at Chef Mickey’s at the Contemporary Resort, Crystal Palace in the Magic Kingdom, or Tusker House at Disney World, you probably know how fun Mickey Mouse waffles can be.
 But unfortunately, most of us don’t live at Disney World, so how are we supposed to have magical breakfasts the rest of the time?

 The answer, of course, is — get your own Mickey Mouse waffle maker so you can have them any time you like.
 Here are three I found that were highly rated.